Abington students work hard, get creative to deliver annual spring theater productions

 Despite the pandemic, teachers and students at Abington Junior High School and Abington Senior High School have been working hard to deliver their annual spring theater productions while adhering to safety protocols.

 "It's been so isolated.
-We've been so separate, and so the fact that we can come together and do this is great," said freshman Caroline Cook.
+We've been so separated, and so the fact that we can come together and do this is great," said freshman Caroline Cook.

 The schools just managed to squeeze in their productions last year before the shutdown.